Sorry, this page has moved! Please click here to go to the new location.

 View the full list of WaterSense certified products.
 MaP stands for the Maximum Performance scale that rates toilet efficiency and flush performance and gives detailed information on individual toilet characteristics.
 Learn more about the MaP testing.

-New Construction Rebate Building a new home or renovating yours?
-Build efficient and get paid to do so!
+Building a new home or renovating yours?
+Build efficiently and get paid to do so!
 CPAU offers rebates when your home new construction project exceeds Title 24 energy standards by at least 20%.
 Learn more about the City's Green Building Program.